 How long does treatment take with removable braces?

 Treatment can take anywhere from a few months to two years; it all depends on how misaligned your teeth are to begin with.
 Aligner treatment is often faster than with fixed braces.
 Plus, certain brands specialise in shorter treatment times.

 Some brands also make nighttime-only aligners.
 You only have to wear these for 10 hours each night, which leaves you free to eat and drink what you like during the day.
 Because you're wearing them for less time each day, you can expect your treatment to take around 50% longer.

 Did you know there's an easy way to see what you might look like after teeth straightening treatment, regardless of which type of braces you choose?
 Simply upload a selfie to Invisalign's online SmileView tool and you'll have your new smile preview in one minute.
 It's free – why not give it a try now?

 Who can wear removable braces?

 In-office brands like Invisalign can treat up to 90% of orthodontic cases, including some overbites, underbites and crossbites.
+See examples of some Invisalign before and after results.
 The remaining 10% of very complex malocclusions will require traditional braces.
 But if you need just mild or moderate tooth movement, chances are you're a good candidate for removable braces.